James Forrest (footballer, born 1991): 2010–11

 He made his first European appearance for Celtic in a Champions League qualifying game against Braga in July 2010.
 A few days later he won the man of the match award for his performance in the Emirates Cup game with Olympique Lyonnais.
 He continued this fine form into the league campaign, scoring against St Mirren in a 4–0 victory.
 Forrest played in both legs of Celtic's Europa League qualifier against Utrecht.
 Forrest was named the SPL Young Player of the Month for August 2010 In the following month Forrest opened the scoring against Hearts.
 He made his Old Firm debut in a 2–0 win at Ibrox in January 2011.
 He received the first red card of his career in the following match against Hamilton.
-He would score against Hearts, before being rewarded for his form with a new five-year deal on 28 January 2011.
+He scored against Hearts, before being rewarded for his form with a new five-year deal on 28 January 2011.
 Forrest collected his first winner's medal on 21 May 2011 when he came on a late second-half substitute for Kris Commons in Celtic's 3–0 Scottish Cup Final win over Motherwell.
 He finished the season with 3 goals and 1 assist after 25 appearances.